-Several WTO Agreements contain rules potentially applicable to eco-labels, including the General Agreement on Tariffs and Trade 1994 (GATT 1994 or GATT), the General Agreement on Trade in Services (GATS), the Agreement on Technical Barriers to Trade (TBT), and the Agreement on Sanitary or Phytosanitary Measures (SPS).
-Each agreement contains its own set of rules, some of which overlap with rules in other agreements.
+Several WTO Agreements contain rules potentially applicable to eco-labels, including the General Agreement on Tariffs and Trade 1994 (GATT 1994 or GATT),10 the General Agreement on Trade in Services (GATS),11 the Agreement on Technical Barriers to Trade (TBT),12 and the Agreement on Sanitary or Phytosanitary Measures (SPS).13 Each agreement contains its own set of rules, some of which overlap with rules in other agreements.
 Thus, it is important to know when each of the agreements applies and how they relate to each other.
-According to the general interpretive note for the WTO Annex 1A Agreements (which include GATT, TBT, and SPS), in case of a conflict between a provision of the GATT and a provision of another Annex 1A Agreement, the latter prevails to the extent of the conflict.
-In the absence of a conflict, case law points toward concurrent application of Annex 1A Agreements.
+According to the general interpretive note for the WTO Annex 1A Agreements (which include GATT, TBT, and SPS), in case of a conflict between a provision of the extent of the conflict.
+In the absence of a conflict, case law points toward concurrent application of Annex 1A Agreements.14